• Home

 Click on the titles of the novels below to see marketingn materials and full manuscripts for each.

+Genre: Mystery/Detective Approximately 65,000 words If you were told to walk into a typical used book store and, from the patrons, select the person least likely to survive repeated attempts on their life, solve a murder, and bring down a powerful and deadly ring of criminals, Max Chance is the person you’d pick.
+And she would surprise you by doing all those things.
+She’s a cozy sleuth in a hardboiled world.
 Max is an intelligent, thoughtful, and cultured protagonist like Robert B. Parker’s Spenser or Sara Paretsky’s V.I.
 Warshawski, but without their inherent talent for righteous violence.
 There are also elements of humor as Max is not a detective but ends up solving a crime, as was often the case with Gregory Mcdonald’s Fletch series.
 A dash of romance softens the hard edges of this story just a bit.
+Click here for marketing files on Google Drive

-Fairies still exist–at least in a small industrial town called Dwindle–and four middle school students, frequently labeled as “freaks” by their peers, are about to find out the shocking truth behind their physical differences.
+Genre: Young Adult/Contemporary Fantasy Approximately 85,000 words Fairies still exist–at least in a small industrial town called Dwindle–and four middle school students, frequently labeled as “freaks” by their peers, are about to find out the shocking truth behind their physical differences.
 Three are Fairies and the fourth is a wizard.
 Together, they must race to discover a mysterious object or beast known only as “the dragon.”
+Click here for marketing files on Google Drive

 Genre: Absurdist Humor / Sci-FiApproximately 98,000 words